President's Administrative Innovation Fund

 This year’s theme is Evolving Staff Engagement.

 Each year, the PAIF supports ideas that exemplify administrative innovation:

 - Talent Development

 - Service Delivery

-Most projects can request up to $15,000 in funding for up to one year.
-MVP’s can receive up to $5,000 for up to six months.
-One or two exceptional projects may receive up to $25,000 in funding for up to one year.
+Most projects request $5,000 to $15,000 in funding (this year, projects in the “Administrative Inspiration track may apply for up to $5,000).
+One or two exceptional projects may receive up to $25,000 in funding.
+Projects must be completed within one year.

 In this application we’re only asking you for an estimate of how much funding you’re requesting.

 Finalists will be asked to develop a more detailed budget.
 Note funds may be used for non-exempt overtime (as applicable), software/technology, temporary help (staff or students), back-filling for staff working on the project, and other project-related costs.